Cewe Group: History

-Cewe on the stock exchange

 The company was listed on the SDAX until 15 June 2007 and was readmitted to the SDAX on 4 March 2009.
 Cewe was also listed on the Lower Saxony stock index Nisax20.

 In 2007, a conflict arose between Cewe’s management and the shareholder M2 Capital Management AG, a Swiss private equity company.
 M2 Capital demanded a substantial increase in the dividend, which, according to Cewe’s executive board and several major shareholders, would have jeopardised the company’s restructuring and long-term orientation.
 The investment funds involved in M2 Capital accused Cewe’s executive and supervisory boards of failure and called for the management’s resignation.
 The attempt was unsuccessful.
 Sebastian Freitag, owner of the investment bank Freitag & Co., who advised the two hedge funds M2 Capital and K Capital and represented their interests on Cewe’s supervisory board, resigned on 8 February 2007.
 Six years after the conflict, Cewe changed its legal form from a public limited company (Cewe Color Holding AG) to a Stiftung & Co.
 KGaA, thereby reducing the shareholders’ ability to exert influence.

-Developments since the 2010s

 In February 2012, Cewe acquired Saxoprint GmbH in Dresden and introduced a smartphone app that could be used to order the company's photo products.
 The company went on to acquire the French photo app firm Cheerz in 2016, the online printing company Laserline in 2017, and Whitewall Media GmbH in April 2019.

 In March 2022, the board of trustees of the Neumüller Cewe Color Foundation announced it would not renew CEO Christian Friege’s contract beyond December 2022, citing differing views on corporate management as the reason.
 At the end of April 2022, it became known that a descendant of the company’s founder, who is a member of the Neumüller Cewe Color Foundation, had made use of a special provision under which Christian Friege was to remain on the company’s executive board.
 However, he subsequently declined the appointment, and Yvonne Rostock was appointed as the new chief executive officer.
 On 1 May 2025, Thomas Mehls succeeded Yvonne Rostock.